KBD2/SchemToVox/README.md

 - `-t`, `--truncate`:
 Will discard as many block types as needed to fit into the 256-colour palette.
 Keeps the 256 most-used blocks.
+May be required for larger or more detailed schematics.

 ## Examples